 The diseases with the highest rates of infection from blood transfusions are Hepatitis A, B and C. AIDS-tainted blood transfusions are very rare, says the National Institute of health.
 Only one patient out of 2,000,000 will be infected by AIDS.
 In other parts of the world, malaria or toxoplasmosis can be spread during a blood transfusion, but that’s not very likely in the United States because the blood supply is well screened and these diseases are rare in the U.S.

 If a patient receives more than two units of blood, coagulation problems may arise.
 Such reactions to massive blood transfusions can be curtailed if the blood is heated to the patient’s normal body temperature before it is infused into the patient.

 If a blood transfusion error by a physician caused an adverse reaction that resulted in injury to you or a loved one, contact Rosenbaum & Associates.
 We have experience dealing with medical malpractice cases in Pennsylvania and New Jersey courts.
-We’ll get you fair compensation for your medical costs and any other damages you may have suffered.
+Our Philadelphia medical malpractice lawyers get you fair compensation for your medical costs and any other damages you may have suffered.
 We don’t charge you until we win your case.
 Call us right away so that we can begin the process of making you whole again.